zarr-developers/geozarr-spec/geozarr_swg_charter.md

 A short description of any activities that will be out of scope for the SWG.
 For example, a SWG may limit consideration of CRPs after a specified date or milestone.
 -->

-Several components of the CF encoding model fit better as core zarr extensions rather than GeoZarr conventions, because they are domain agnostic and/or must be understood by core Zarr implementations (e.g., Zarr-Python, tensorstore, zarrs).
+Several components of the CF encoding model fit better as core Zarr extensions rather than GeoZarr conventions, because they are domain agnostic and/or must be understood by core Zarr implementations (e.g., Zarr-Python, tensorstore, zarrs).
 These include:

-- Packing (e.g., `scale_factor`,`add_offset`): This CF feature is best represented by a Zarr codec, because this information changes the data types and values of an array.
+- Packing (e.g., `scale_factor`, `add_offset`): This CF feature is best represented by a Zarr codec, because this information changes the data types and values of an array.
-- `_FillValue`: This CF feature is redundant with the zarr metadata field `fill_value`, which defines the value to be used for uninitialized portions of the array.
+- `_FillValue`: This CF feature is redundant with the Zarr metadata field `fill_value`, which defines the value to be used for uninitialized portions of the array.

 Also out of scope: